jetrom/jetrom/README.md

 Hi, I’m Jens.
 I'm a software developer :technologist:
-- 👀 I’m interested in Java and other JVM languages and frameworks, microservives, workflow engines, Python.
+- 👀 I’m interested in Java and other JVM languages (Kotlin, Clojure) and frameworks, microservices, workflow engines, Python.
-- 🌱 I’m currently learning new Java features, trying out other languages.
+- 🌱 I’m currently learning new Java features, experiment with other languages.

 <!-- - 📫 How to reach me ... -->